 Everything we do on Capitol Hill is with the VFW’s priority goals and veterans' well-being in mind.
 With the strength of the more than 1.7 million members of the VFW and its Auxiliaries, our voice on “the Hill” cannot be ignored!
+The VFW's National Legislative Service advocates on veterans' behalves.
+By testifying at congressional committee hearings and interacting with congressional members, the VFW has played an instrumental role in nearly every piece of veterans' legislation passed since the beginning of the 20th Century.
 Presidential Election Project.
 How the Republican Party went from Lincoln to Trump.

 SGAP LobbyListicle Infographic to Disc.
 Electoral Dysfunction.
 Electoral Dysfunction Classroom Edition.
 2016 Presidential Election Interactive Map.
 RealClearPolitics - 2016 Election Maps - Create Your Own President Map.
 Nate Silver’s FiveThirtyEight uses statistical analysis — hard numbers — to tell compelling stories about politics, sports, science, economics and culture.
 Blue Feed, Red Feed.
 What is this?